v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 3. On the **Meetings settings** page, under the **Email invitation** section, enter the following information:

-	- Logo URL: **https://adatum.com/media/adatumlogo.png** (Hint: copy **https://adatum.com/** so that you can paste it into the next two URLs; this will save you from having to type that portion of the URL each time)
+	- Logo URL: **https://adatum.com/media/adatumlogo.png** (Hint: Copy this link to your device's clipboard, then use your lab hosting provider's tool for pasting in text from your clipboard into this field.
+Do the same for the next two URLs as well.)

 	- Legal URL: **https://adatum.com/legal.html**